 - Genetic counselors available if family history indicates a genetic link to gynecologic cancer.

-Many women want to share information and receive encouragement from others who are going through the same experience.
-Froedtert & the Medical College of Wisconsin offers a support group for women with gynecologic cancer.
-Each group session offers a speaker and new topic, as well as a chance to mingle with women facing a similar diagnosis.
+Many women want to share information and receive encouragement from others who are going through a similar experience.
+Froedtert & the Medical College of Wisconsin Cancer Network offers support groups for people with cancer.
 Learn more about our Cancer Support Groups.

 The Froedtert & the Medical College of Wisconsin Clinical Cancer Center includes the Day Hospital for patients needing chemotherapy, blood products, other types of infusions or advanced services which might otherwise require hospitalization.
 The Day Hospital offers extended hours, a variety of comforting treatment settings and advanced care support.
 Its goal is to help cancer patients fit their medical care into their lives — instead of fitting their lives into their medical care.